In case the answer you were looking for in this FAQ section is not available: you might submit your enquiry here.

 Release procedure for an NDT inspection

-The release of the works carried out on aircraft has to be performed by certifying staff holding a part-66 licence
+The release of the aircraft maintenance carried out under A class rating has to be performed by certifying staff holding a Part-66 licence.

 Please note that the release may include not only the NDT task but also the associated tasks (removal of panels, blankets, wires, re-installation, etc), or the NDT task may be part of a base maintenance check.

-The release of the works carried out on engines has to be performed by engine’s certifying staff
+The release of the engine maintenance carried out under B class rating has to be performed by engine’s certifying staff.

-The release of the works carried out on aircraft has to be performed by components certifying staff
+The release of the component maintenance carried out under C class rating has to be performed by components certifying staff.

-The release of works performed under class D rating is done on an EASA Form 1 or on a format defined by the organisation in the MOE in compliance with 145.A.50 and approved by the competent authority.
+The release of works performed under class D rating is done on an EASA Form 1 or using another form of release to service (other than aircraft release to service) as defined by the organisation in the MOE in compliance with 145.A.50 and approved by the competent authority.

 Are the changes imposed by the EU Regulation 1149/2011 applicable to the Certifying staff qualified in accordance with Appendix IV to part-145?